cardinalitypuzzles/cardboard/new-hunt-setup.md

 ### Prerequisites

-This guide assumes you have already configured Slack and Google API service accounts and have configured the following environment variables accordingly:
+This guide assumes you have already configured Google API service accounts and have configured the following environment variables accordingly:

-* `SLACK_API_TOKEN` - user token for user that installed the Slack app
-* `SLACK_VERIFICATION_TOKEN` - for verifying Slack requests
 * `GOOGLE_API_PRIVATE_KEY` - private key used for Google OAuth2 authentication
 * `SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET` - Google OAuth2 client secret

-To create service accounts and obtain these secrets, visit [https://api.slack.com/apps]() and [https://console.developers.google.com/]().
+To create service accounts and obtain these secrets, visit [https://console.developers.google.com/]().

 ### New hunt setup